-Statistics Graduate Programs encompass certificates, masters and doctoral degree programs in data analytics, data science, and applied statistics.
-Earning a graduate degree in statistics could help students refine the mathematical skills and knowledge used to collect and analyze data.
+Statistics Graduate Programs come in many types.
+You could earn certificates, masters and doctoral degree programs.
+And you could study different areas of the field.
+Like a masters degree in data science and applied statistics.
+Earning a grad degree in statistics could help you refine your math skills.
+So, you’ll be ready to collect and analyze data.

 Data Science, Data Analysis and More

 Pros in this field often work with big data and data analysis software.
 They may work in related roles like data analyst, or data scientist.
 As you can see, there’s a close interplay of data science and statistics.
 Your graduate statistics program may reflect that.

 Expect to study the science of statistics.
 Courses may explore the relationships among data.
 How?
 By using probability theory.
 This makes it possible to predict future outcomes.
 You could also take courses like:

 - Stochastic processes

 - Monte Carlo method

 - Bayesian statistics